mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 The content of the administrative metadata section is not intended to be entered by data curators.
 They will typically be entered by system administrators.
 Entering administrative metadata therefore requires a specific riole/permission (see *Setting roles and permissions**).

-## Options menu ##
+## Project-level tools and options

-Some elements apply to all data types, some are specific to the data type.
+Some elements in the menu apply to all data types, some are specific to the data type.

 ![image](img/ME_UG_v1-0-0_documenting_general_project_main_menu.png)

+### Saving and exporting project and metadata

 - ***Export package*** A project contains the metadata you enter, the data files you may have imported (for microdata), the project thumbnail, and possibly external resources of different types.
 The Metadata Editor stores this information in a database and on the webserver that hosts the Editor.
 You may export a *package* that contains all materials related to the project.
 This package will consist of a ZIP file containing all files (including the metadata you entered, even if you did not export them).
 The ZIP file can be archived, or shared.
 A package can be imported in the Metadata Editor.